Tree of Life Immigration Legal Aid is open every 2nd and 4th Sunday (excluding holidays) from 4:30-6:30 PM or by appointment.

 Who we Are

-Tree of Life Immigration Legal Aid Clinic is a ministry of Tree of Life Anglican Church and the Anglican Immigration Ministries.
-The goal of this legal aid ministry is to assist low-income immigrants in filing government documents that will allow them to work lawfully, or let their families reunite and/or stay together, or help them become citizens.
-We also to raise awareness in the wider community about the needs of our immigrant neighbors.
-This legal aid ministry also gives us a practical way to show the love of Jesus Christ to our immigrant neighbors.
+Tree of Life Immigration Legal Aid Clinic is a ministry of Tree of Life Anglican Church and Anglican Immigration Ministries.
+The goal of this legal aid ministry is to assist low-income immigrants in filing government documents that will allow them to work lawfully, let their families reunite and/or stay together, and help them find the stability that comes with legal residency and citizenship.
+We also raise awareness in the wider community about the needs of our immigrant neighbors.
+This legal aid ministry gives us a practical way to show the love of Jesus Christ to our immigrant neighbors.

-Tree of Life is partially recognized and authorized by the Department of Justice to do basic immigration law.
-This recognition allows us to help clients with most immigration issues.
-Since we are not lawyers, however, we cannot represent clients before a court of law.
-Clients who come to us with immigration court dates (such as deportation hearings or certain asylum cases) are referred to a lawyer who can fully assist in these matters.
-Happily, the vast majority of immigration needs are not of this nature and we are legally certified to help with many immigration petitions.
+Tree of Life Legal Clinic is recognized and authorized by the Department of Justice to do basic immigration law.
+Our acting director, Lynn Wade, is also partially accredited by the Department of Justice (a DOJ Rep).
+This recognition allows us to legally assist clients with many immigration issues.
 No matter what your concern we will do everything in our power to get you the help you need, either here or through a referral.

 Why a Church-Based Clinic?